Domaine Sylvaine & Alain Normand, Mâconnais

-In 2019 the Normands gained HEV certification (High Environmental Value, a new program instituted by the Ministry of Agriculture–see here for more info).
-Now they’re working with Terra Vitis for certification in 2020 for sustainable practices that they have been following for years now (which may be a springboard into organic farming).
+In 2019 the Normands gained HEV certification (High Environmental Value, a new program instituted by the Ministry of Agriculture).
+Now they’re working with Terra Vitis for certification for sustainable practices that they have been following for years now (which may be a springboard into organic farming).

 The methods that the Normands use both in the cellar and in the vines are the antithesis of the cooperatives whose wines dominate the Mâcon trade.

 |Bourgogne Chardonnay||Chardonnay||The new cellar allowed Alain to not simply make more wine, but to age it properly (in the old days, a lot of what he made was sold off quickly to the négociants, a practice he has curtailed considerably).
 The biggest benefactor was this cuvée--his "base" wine.
 It comes from parcels in Solutré (the most volume), Chaintré, and La Roche Vineuse, and ages on its fine lees for a minimum of twelve months.
 The local co-ops, by contrast, start bottling in January following the harvest.
 Twelve parcels; fifteen acres of vines.|

 |Mâcon La Roche-Vineuse||Chardonnay||This comes from roughly 13.5 acres and is made in a distinctly artisan style with native yeast in vat and an extensive upbringing on its fine lees (that spicy zesty quality in the finish of the wine comes from this lees contact).
 The bottling is usually in the summer following the harvest, but can easily wait until the autumn if the wine isn’t ready.
 Production averages 2,500-3,000 cases in normal years.|